oblac/jodd-site/beta.md

 -----
 # What's coming next?

-## Release v3.5.3
+## Release v3.6.1

-Some more improvements.
+Bug fixes.
+We do promise we gonna release on month level, from now on.

 ## Code coverage increase